NALTP/Rules/README.md

   - (5) The owner of TPL may be contacted about issues via the "Submit and Issue or Feature" button at the bottom of the page.

 #### Section B - Stat Normalization for Forfeits or Noncompetitive Games
-  - (1) If at any point a half is played 3v4, a game is forfeited or a game is determined noncompetitive by the CRC, the statistics may be thrown out or normalized at the discretion of the CRC.
+  - (1) If at any point a game is played 3v4, is forfeited or is determined noncompetitive by the CRC, the statistics may be thrown out or normalized at the discretion of the CRC.
     - (a) Any determinations made will be by CRC majority vote.
     - (b) CRC members playing in games under consideration will be forced to recuse themselves from the discussion and vote.
     - (c) CRC determinations for stat normalization will not be available for captains veto.